rangle/ngCourse2/handout/redux/component_architecture.md

-Our child components become much simpler and testable, because we don't have to use the `async` pipe to work with our state, which removes a lot of pain when dealing with lots of `@Input`'s or the need to use complex expressions.
+Our child components become much simpler and testable, because we don't have to use the `async` pipe to work with our state, which removes a lot of pain when dealing with lots of `@Input`'s or the need to use complex expressions with `Observable`'s.

 We can also now simply use core Angular features to emit values whenever a click event happens: